X9VoiD/VoiDPlugins/WindowsInk/README.md

 | Linux | `~/.config/OpenTabletDriver/Plugins` |
 | MacOS | `$HOME/Library/Application Support/OpenTabletDriver/Plugins` |

+## Usage

+Enable WindowsInk by selecting it as an output mode on the OutputModeSelector of Output tab.

 ## Acknowledgements

 Huge thanks to [skyborgff](https://github.com/skyborgff) for the [base implementation](https://github.com/skyborgff/OpenTabletDriverPlugins/tree/WindowsInk)!